 Other tax levies, for example, VAT, stamp duty, withholding tax, infrastructure levy, registration fees, and import duty, are usually constant except for heavy vehicles like trailers, tractor heads, etc.

 However, don’t sit back and relax that your car is on the way coming to you.
-Before making the purchase, first, make sure that the amount you paid includes insurance charges and the dealing office you are transacting with is willing to give you updates on your car’s whereabouts until you receive it;
+Before making the purchase, make sure that the amount you paid includes insurance charges and the dealing office you are transacting with is willing to give you updates on your car’s whereabouts until you receive it;

 Also, use the tracking details they give you with the invoice you get once you have paid the money to track updates on the whereabouts and when your car will reach the port where you can pick it up.